 Ideally suited, whatever your project

-With huge panes of glass and narrow frames, external aluminium sliding doors have overtaken bifold doors to become the most popular option for customers seeking glazed doors for their extension, renovation or new-build project.
+Boasting huge panes of glass and narrow frames, external aluminium sliding doors have overtaken bifold doors to become the most popular option for customers seeking glazed doors for their extension, renovation or new-build project.

 • Whether you are replacing an existing set of patio doors, planning an extension with large sliding glass doors that fill your home with light or taking on a Grand Designs-style self-build with large glass panels, we have the sliding door system for you.